KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Introduction

-In the project, we deliberately prioritize output quality over latency.
+In the project, we deliberately prioritize output quality over speed.
 In our experience, using a weaker or cheaper model often forces the developer to discard the agent's work and retry, ultimately increasing the total cost of completing a task.
-Conversely, giving a frontier model adequate time to validate its own output---running linters, type checkers, and tests before declaring success---dramatically reduces the ``slop'' (low-quality, subtly incorrect code) that plagues faster but less thorough agents.
+Conversely, giving a frontier model adequate time to validate its own output (running linters, type checkers, and tests before declaring success) reduces the ``slop'' (low-quality, subtly incorrect code) common in faster but less thorough agents.
 We expect token costs and inference latencies to continue to fall~\citep {gao2025trae}, making this quality-first posture increasingly practical.
-In the meantime, the code produced by our agent is consistently well-organized, simple, and idiomatic.
+In the meantime, the code produced by our agent is well-organized, simple, and idiomatic.

-We built the system using itself.
-The entire codebase---the KISS Agent framework, the Sorcar agent layers, the VS~Code extension, and the system prompt---was developed by KISS Sorcar operating on its own repository.
-This self-hosting discipline provides a continuous-integration-style stress test: if the agent introduces a bug that impairs its ability to function, we immediately ask the agent to fix it by analyzing the trajectory and code of KISS Sorcar.
-The simplicity of the layered architecture was both a prerequisite for and a consequence of this bootstrapping process.
-The five core agent classes are remarkably compact: the KISS Agent comprises 409~lines, the Relentless Agent 297~lines, the Sorcar Agent 323~lines, the Chat Sorcar Agent 120~lines, and the Worktree Sorcar Agent 692~lines---a total of roughly 1,850~lines of code (excluding empty lines and comments).